EECS150/asic_labs_fa21/project/final.md

 * `build/par-rundir/timingReports/*`
 * `build/par-rundir/innovus.log*`

 These files will be used to check processor functionality and will show us your critical path, maximum operating frequency and area.
-During the interview session (Tuesday, December 8, 2020), the professors and the GSI will be interviewing each team to gauge understanding of various concepts learned in the project, understand more about each team’s design process, and provide feedback.
-Your final report does not need to be long, but needs to answer the following questions:
+During the interview session (Tuesday, December 7, 2021), the professors and the GSI will be interviewing each team to gauge understanding of various concepts learned in the project, understand more about each team’s design process, and provide feedback.
+Your final report needs to answer the following questions:

-1. Show the final pipeline diagram
+1. Show the final pipeline diagram, and explain the functionality of different submodules in your design, how control signals are generated, memory structure, etc.

 2. What is the post-synthesis critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?